domi-bue/KelvinAPI-Wrapper/README.md

 - **Streamlined Endpoint Interaction:** Easily interact with various API endpoints without dealing with low-level implementation details.
 - **TypeScript Support:** Enjoy a seamless development experience with built-in TypeScript type definitions for enhanced code quality and development productivity.

+## Code of Conduct

+We expect all contributors to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to maintain a respectful and inclusive environment.

+## Contributing

+Interested in contributing to Kelvin API Wrapper?
+Please read our [Contribution Guidelines](CONTRIBUTING.md) for information on how to get started.

+## Security

+We take security seriously at Kelvin API Wrapper.
+If you discover a security vulnerability, please follow our [security policy](SECURITY.md) to report it responsibly.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.